Skip to content

 print(f"Response from model: {message.content[0].text}")

-Finally, we'll save the labels with Encord.
+2. Save the labels with Encord.

-In your current terminal, run the function:
+1. In your current terminal, run the following command to run the agent in debug mode.

 Hint